-Monitoring and Profiling yields much better data if you can assign a transaction name to every request that is triggered in your application.
+Monitoring and Profiling yields much better data if you can assign a transaction name to every request that is triggered in your project.

 If you are using an MVC framework with controllers and actions, then a separation into the controller class and action method names for the transaction names yields much better results.
 Look at PHP-Extensions-API-Calls to detect Transaction Names in your application code.

-Compare these two results that you get on your application dashboard, the first one using only default transaction:
+Compare these two results that you get on your project dashboard, the first one using only default transaction:

 and the second one collecting data with transaction names:

 Adding transaction names allows you to see bottlenecks, number of requests and response times for each of these transaction individually, including historical data and graphs.
 Additionally it will group the profiling traces based on these transactions.

 After you have started using transaction names based on framework or manual support, you can go one step further and configure human readable name for all transactions or just for the ones which you care about the most.

 Doing so improves the utility of Tideways, because it frees you from having to know what page each listed

 controller/action is responsible for — especially for the non-technical users in the weekly report.

 For example in the transaction list: